phanein/deepwalk/README.rst

         1 4
         ...

-    3. ``--format mat`` for a Matlab MAT file containing an adjacency matrix (note, you must also specify the variable name of the adjacency matrix ``--matfile-variable-name``)
+    3. ``--format mat`` for a Matlab .mat file containing an adjacency matrix (note, you must also specify the variable name of the adjacency matrix ``--matfile-variable-name``)

 **--output**: *output_filename*